gocreateio/honey-rfcs/text/0001-reminder.md

 ## Appendix

 Feel free to add any number of appendices as you see fit.
-Appendices are expected to allow readers to dive deeper to certain sections if they like.
-For example, you can include an appendix which describes the detailed design of an algorithm and reference it from the FAQ.
+Appendices are expected to allow readers to dive deeper into certain sections if they like.
+For example, you can include an appendix that describes the detailed design of an algorithm and reference it from the FAQ.